Picture of Dr. Abimbola Oshin

 Hooded Vulva

 Female dogs may exhibit a conformational defect known as a recessed vulva, distinguished by an excess of skin folds obscuring the vulva.
-This condition can be a result of either or a combination of both an undeveloped juvenile vulva and superfluous skin folds that have the potential to trap moisture, fostering bacterial growth around the female dog’s urinary tract.
+Anatomical abnormalities and structural formation issues, such as excess skin folds or a small vulva, can lead to moisture accumulation and bacterial growth.
+This condition can result from either, or a combination of, an undeveloped juvenile vulva and superfluous skin folds that have the potential to trap moisture, fostering bacterial growth around the female dog’s urinary tract.
+Fat hang, which refers to skin and fat folds that hang over the vulva, can trap urine and moisture, increasing the risk of infection.
 Contrary to previous assumptions, early spaying does not seem to contribute to this issue.
 If left unmanaged, recessed vulvas in female dogs can lead to various health complications.

 The likelihood of developing a recessed vulva can be influenced by breed, size, and weight management.
 Medium-sized and larger breeds are more prone to it.
-Prevention strategies include maintaining optimal body weight with appropriate nutrition and regular physical activity to minimize risks associated with excessive perivulvar skin formation or unnecessary skin fold development around the area.
-Clinical signs indicating issues might include inflammation surrounding the perivulvar region (perivulvar dermatitis), vaginitis, repeated episodes of urinary tract infections (UTIs), or loss of bladder control.
+Overweight dogs are at higher risk for developing excessive skin folds and related complications.
+Prevention strategies include maintaining optimal body weight through appropriate nutrition and regular physical activity to minimize the risks associated with excessive perivulvar skin formation or unnecessary skin fold development in the area.
+Maintaining a normal body weight can help prevent the development of excessive skin folds and reduce the need for episioplasty.
+Clinical signs indicating issues might include inflammation of the perivulvar region (perivulvar dermatitis), vaginitis, recurrent urinary tract infections (UTIs), or loss of bladder control.

-When assessing for this abnormality in conformation within female dogs—especially when considering recurrent urinary tract infections—a comprehensive inspection should take place focused on anatomical irregularities present, along with gauging how advanced they are over time.
-It is often advised that urinalysis alongside bacterial culture and antibiotic sensitivity tests be performed.
-This is due to the tendency toward simultaneous urinary tract infection, potentially involving strains resistant to antibiotics routinely used today alongside perivulvar dermatitis and vaginitis.
+When assessing for this abnormality in conformation in female dogs—especially when considering recurrent urinary tract infections—a comprehensive inspection should be performed, focusing on anatomical irregularities present and gauging their progression over time.
+It is often advised that urinalysis, alongside bacterial culture and antibiotic sensitivity tests, be performed.
+Urine culture is important for identifying bacterial causes of recurrent UTIs and guiding appropriate treatment.
+This is due to the tendency toward simultaneous urinary tract infection, potentially involving strains resistant to antibiotics routinely used today, alongside perivulvar dermatitis and vaginitis.
 These tests are crucial to prevent the emergence of antibiotic-resistant infections.
-If typical daily cleaning of the perivulva skin and antibiotic therapy fails to clear these persistent or recurrent infections, then procedural options like surgical rectification via episioplasty might become warranted for removing problematic excessive tissue encompassing genitalia.
+If typical daily cleaning of the perivulva skin and antibiotic therapy fail to clear these persistent or recurrent infections, then procedural options like surgical rectification via episioplasty might become warranted for removing problematic excessive tissue encompassing the genitalia.
+Veterinarians recommend episioplasty when chronic health issues such as recurrent UTIs and perivulvar dermatitis do not resolve with medical management.
+Chronic urinary tract infections (UTIs) and perivulvar dermatitis are common conditions treated by episioplasty.

 Understanding Canine Episioplasty